-Consider on figure 2 the histograms of the distribution of the instantaneous velocity \dot{u} .
-We see that for driving velocity v = 1, by increasing the mass m from 1/16to 16, the distribution becomes more and more symmetric, and peaked around v = 1.
-The same happens for larger driving velocities, v = 5/2, see figure 3.
-Note that all histograms have a non-vanishing tail for negative \dot{u} . but that this tail gets smaller when decreasing the mass.
-(Attention: the axis on the figures is shifted from $\dot{u} = 0$ to the left).
+Consider on Fig. 2 the histograms of the distribution of the instantaneous velocity \dot{u} .
+We see that for driving velocity v = 1, by increasing the mass m from 1/16 to 16, the distribution becomes more and more symmetric, and peaked around v = 1.
+The same happens for larger driving velocities v = 5/2 (see Fig. 3).
+Note that all histograms have a nonvanishing tail for negative \dot{u} , but that this tail gets smaller when decreasing the mass.
+(Attention: the axis on the figures is shifted from $\dot{u} = 0$ to the left.)
 By comparing Figs. 2 and 3, we see that when increasing the driving velocity v for a fixed mass, the probability for negative velocities decreases.
-This is clearly seen on the plots of Fig. 18, page 23, for mass m = 1/4, and v = 1/10, v = 1/2, and v = 5.
-The red lines (solid on Figs. 2, 3, and dashed on Fig. 18) represent different approximations to be discussed later.
+This is clearly seen on the plots of Fig. 18 for mass m = 1/4, and v = 1/10, 1/2, and 5.
+The red lines (solid on Figs. 2 and 3, and dashed on Fig. 18) represent different approximations to be discussed later.